Fury Warrior DPS Spec, Builds, and Talents — Shadowlands 9.0.5

 Tier 6 talents enhance single and multitarget damage.

-- Dragon Roar grants an additional active ability that deals high damage to all targets within 12 yards, dealing triple damage on crit.
+- Dragon Roar grants an additional active ability that deals high damage to all targets within 12 yards, dealing triple damage on crit, but reduced damage to secondary targets.

 - Bladestorm grants an additional active ability that deals massive damage over 4 seconds to 8 targets within 8 yards, on a 1 minute cooldown.
 While active you are immunte to slowing and crowd controlling effects, but continue to autoattack, can dodge, and use defensive abilities.

 Tier 7 (Level 50) Talents for Fury Warrior